 I hope you enjoyed this brief history tour of Battery Hill and surrounds and had a bit of fun along the way.
 Call the Port Fairy Visitor Information Centre now to book your tour to Battery Hill.
-Pictorial or virtual tours of the town and wharf can also be accessed under “Features” in the “Tracks and Trails” section of this website.
+The following links will take you to the pictorial or virtual tours of the town and the wharf.

 The narrative, descriptions, historical information, recent photographs and newspaper engraving supplied by Glen Foster, Volunteer Tour Guide at the Port Fairy & Region Visitor Information Centre.
 Historical photographs and postcards supplied by the Port Fairy Historical Society.
 Other photographs as referenced.
 Further reading: “Port Fairy — The First Fifty Years” by J. W. Powling; “The Belfast Fantasy” and “Port Fairy — The Town That Kept Its Character” by Marten A Syme; “Guns & Cannon along Victoria’s South West Coastline”: a pamphlet produced for the City of Warrnambool and the Moyne and Glenelg Shires by Heritage Matters Pty Ltd; “Some Shipwrecks of Port Fairy Bay — A Guided Walk” by Stan Evans.